Algernon Winter Rose

 Captain Algernon Winter Rose (1885-1918) was an architect of English country houses and gardens during the Edwardian period.
 Described as a man '...of original mind and unstinted devotion to his art', his flourishing career was curtailed by the First World War and his untimely death at the age of 32 during the flu epidemic of 1918.

 Early life

-Algernon Winter Rose was the son of Thomas Edward (A boot manufacturer) and Kate Elizabeth Rose and was born in Cambridge.
-He was educated at Bedford Modern School and was articled to a local firm of architects, Messrs Usher and Anthony of Bedford.
+Algernon Winter Rose was the son of Thomas Edward (a boot manufacturer) and Kate Elizabeth Rose.
+Rose was born in Cambridge and educated at Bedford Modern School.
+He was subsequently articled to a local firm of architects, Messrs Usher and Anthony of Bedford.
 He received further training with Beddoe Rees and W.D.
 Caroe and at H.M.
 Office of Works.
 His early reputation was gained through the award of the Pugin Medal and a travelling studentship of the Architectural Association, and he established his own practice at Westminster in 1906.